Operator873/Jasons-Janky-Jukebox-of-Junk/README.md

 ## MovieBot873 utilities
 `tv-json-builder.py` -- processes the provided directory recursively and builds a JSON file of your TV shows
 `movie-json-builder.py` -- Processes the provided directory recursively and builds a JSON file of your movies.

+## Random shell scripts
+`custom-prompt.sh` Make your Command Prompt less boring and easier to modify